- 20 Dec 2024

 Application-Specific Monitors

-Typical use of application-specific monitors include DNS, HTTPS, FTP, SMB, print queues, and custom applications unique to the customer environment.
+Typical use of application-specific monitors includes DNS, HTTPS, FTP, SMB, print queues, and custom applications unique to the customer environment.